 Extrapolating more broadly, given polar ice melt and the stance of The Most Powerful Orange Faced Man in The World™, none of us knows exactly how long snow will be around for.
 So snowboarding is in a desperate dash to soak up as much of the good stuff as possible before it disappears like a vanilla ice cream on a sunny day.

 So, snowboarding has gone all nostalgic and dewy-eyed, worrying about its impact on the planet and the world it will leave for its grandchildren, accepted it’s OK to not be cool and has become obsessed with ticking items off its bucket list before the snow disappears.
 As we’ve all grown up, so has the industry that serves us.

 It could all make for quite a depressing outlook as we settle in for the downwards glide path towards extinction, but there is hope, there is a new generation looming.
 Our kids, the next wave of snowboarders, will re-shape the industry in their own form.
 They won’t be fettered by nostalgia, they’ll just look forward and build a brave new world for themselves whilst they casually drop quad corks off side hits.
 Thankfully, as we were partying, we all managed to procreate…and when the baton gets passed to our offspring, things are going to get interesting.

 Which is a half decent segue into the next macro theme to explore next time…competition.

-Editor’s Note: This the first in a four-part series that examines snowboarding in essay form.
+Editor’s Note: This the first in a three-part series that examines snowboarding in essay form.
 David Blackwell is a longtime columnist for Whitelines.
 Read Part II, here.